The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: The Bloch-Kato conjecture for Galois representation associated with full-level modular forms

 \end{proposition} \begin{remark} Note that those two maps are different from $\phi_1,\phi_2$ defined in {\cite[Subsection 5.3]{Gealy}} visually.
-However, the Propsition \ref{prop4-8} above still holds.
-This difference comes from the difference of the uniformization of modular curves. \end{remark} In the rest of this paper, we basically consider the case $n=p$.
+However, the Proposition \ref{prop4-8} above still holds.
+This difference comes from the difference of the uniformization of modular curves. \end{remark} In the rest of this paper, we consider the case $n=p$.
 Let

 be the induced morphism by $\boldsymbol p=\boldsymbol p_p$.
-Then, Theorem \ref{thm4-5} is a direct consequence of the following proposition. \begin{proposition} We have
+Then, Theorem \ref{thm4-5} is a direct consequence of Proposition \ref{prop4-8} and the following proposition. \begin{proposition} We have

-\end{proposition} Though the proposition above seems to be well-known for professional researchers, we give a proof of this because the author do not find a suitable reference (it seems that the proof \cite[Lemma 11.4]{Gealy} is incompleted).
+\end{proposition} Though the proposition above seems to be well-known for professional researchers, we give a proof of this because the author could not find a suitable reference (it seems that the proof of \cite[Lemma 10.3.2]{Gealy} is incompleted).
 For a proof of this proposition, we prepare some lemmas.
-Let ${\scrM_{1,1}}(\Gamma_1(p))$ and $ {\scrM_{1,1}}(\Gamma_0(p))$ be the moduli of elliptic curves with $\Gamma_1(p)$-level structures and $\Gamma_0(p)$-level structures, respectively.
+Let $Y_1(p)$ and $ Y_0(p)$ be the moduli stacks over $\bfQ$ of elliptic curves with $\Gamma_1(p)$-level structures and $\Gamma_0(p)$-level structures, respectively (\cite[(3.2), (3.4)]{KM84}).
 Let

 be a natural factorization of $\boldsymbol p$ defined by